CookAperture/WebGallery/README.md

 ## Prerequisites for Host/Server
 - MySQL
 - Node.js
-- dependencys listet in package.jason
+- dependencys listet in package.json

 ## Basic Features
 - [ ] Gallery of All Pictures